wp-plugins/radio-station/readme.txt

 = What if I want to change or style the plugin's displays? =

-The default styles for Radio Station have intionally kept fairly minimal so as to be compatible with most themes, so you may wish to add your own styles to suit your site's look and feel.
+The default styles for Radio Station have intentionally been kept fairly minimal so as to be compatible with most themes, so you may wish to add your own styles to suit your site's look and feel.
 The best way to do this is to add your own `rs-custom.css` to your Child Theme's directory, and add more specific style rules that modify or override the existing styles.
 Radio Station will automatically detect the presence of this file and enqueue it.
 You can find the base styles in the `/css/` directory of the plugin.

 = What Widgets are available with this plugin? =